Sam Mukasa, University of New Hampshire, Durham, New Hampshire, USA

 AGU’s Honors Program aligns with AGU’s mission, vision, core values and strategic plan.
 The Honors and Recognition Committee ensures that the program is superior in all respects, recognizes all constituencies, and fosters a planet-wide network of individuals in the Earth and space sciences who epitomize excellence and cooperation in research, education and outreach.
 It promotes excellence and transparency, allowing broad input and recognition beyond disciplinary awards, promoting diversity and commitment to equity so that all AGU awards are sufficiently representative of underrepresented groups.

-The committee maintains oversight of the Union’s honors and recognition programs at all levels – Union-wide (medals, fellows, awards, and prizes) and Sections and Focus Group.
+The committee maintains oversight of the Union’s honors and recognition programs at all levels – Union-wide (medals, fellows, awards, and prizes) and Sections.
 It conducts, on a regular basis, a periodic review of the program, which includes providing recommendations on improving nomination and selection policies and procedures, upgrading operational policies, reviewing the objectives of the medals, awards, prize and fellowship to make sure that the program elements are well defined.
-It makes sure that Sections and Focus Group honors are current, appropriate and balanced.
+It makes sure that Sections honors are current, appropriate and balanced.
 It is charged with reviewing proposals for new recognitions and recommends new recognition opportunities.
 It creates a community through ritual and celebration ensuring that the Honors Ceremony and related activities are maximally effective to leverage and enhance the external visibility and achievements of the scientist, the science and AGU.

 KEY INITIATIVES FOR 2017-2018